floatdrop/gulp-watch/README.md

  * `ready` — just re-emitted event from `gaze`.
  * `error` — when something happened inside callback, you will get notified.

+### 2.0.0 Changes

+Before `2.0.0` version there was a bug in `gulp-batch` - it does not prevent tasks to execute in same time.
+In `2.0.0` version of `gulp-batch` was bumped.

+This can cause your watch tasks to hang, if you do not calling `done` in callback or returning `Stream`/`Promise` from it.

 ### Migration to 1.0.0

  * __watch is not emmiting files at start__ - read «[Starting tasks on events](/docs/readme.md#starting-tasks-on-events)» and «[Incremental build](https://github.com/floatdrop/gulp-watch/tree/master/docs#incremental-build)» for workarounds.